LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

 .. ## SPDX-License-Identifier: (BSD-3-Clause)
 .. ##

-.. _kernelexecpols-label:
+.. _launchexecpols-label:

 -----------------------------------------------------------
 ``RAJA::expt::Launch`` Execution Policies
 -----------------------------------------------------------

-This section contains an exercise to work through in the file ``RAJA/exercises/launchintro-execpols.cpp``.
+This section contains an exercise file ``RAJA/exercises/launchintro-execpols.cpp`` for you to work through if you wish to get some practice with RAJA.
+The file ``RAJA/exercises/launchintro-execpols_solution.cpp`` contains complete working code for the examples discussed in this section.
+You can use the solution file to check your work and for guidance if you get stuck.

 Key RAJA features shown in this section are:

-  * ``RAJA::expt::launch`` loop iteration templates
+  * ``RAJA::expt::launch`` kernel execution environment template
-  *  ``RAJA::expt::launch`` nested loop methods and execution policies
+  * ``RAJA::expt::loop`` loop execution template and execution policies

-The file ``RAJA/exercises/launchintro-execpols_solution.cpp``
-contains complete working code for the examples discussed in this section.

-The examples in this section illustrate various execution policies for ``RAJA::expt::launch``.
-The goal is for you to gain an understanding of how execution policies are constructed and used to perform various nested loop execution patterns.
+The examples in this section illustrate how to contruct nested loop kernels inside an ``RAJA::expt::launch`` execution environment.
+In particular, the goal is for you to gain an understanding of how to use execution policies with nested ``RAJA::expt::loop`` method calls to perform various nested loop execution patterns.
 All examples use the same simple kernel, which is a three-level loop nest to initialize the entries in a three-dimensional tensor.

-.. note:: The C++ lambda expression representing the kernel inner loop body
-          is identical for all RAJA variants of the kernel, whether we are executing the kernel on a CPU sequentially or in parallel with OpenMP, or in parallel on a GPU (CUDA or HIP).
+The kernels perform the same operations as the examples in :ref:`kernelexecpols-label`.

 We begin by defining some constants used throughout the examples and allocating arrays to represent the tensor data: